-If the vehicle gets stuck in mud, dirt or snow, the TRAC system may the system off may make it easier for you to rock the vehicle in order to free it.
+If the vehicle gets stuck in mud, dirt or snow, the TRAC system may reduce power from the engine to the wheels.
+Pressing 🐰 to turn the system off may make it easier for you to rock the vehicle in order to free it.